liuyue002/multi_objective_inference_for_zebrafish/README.md

 TODO: talk about how to call python script from MATLAB

+* Potential problem: MATLAB and Python's version are not compatible
+* Potential problem: MATLAB and Python was compiled for different CPU architecture
+* Potential problem: Python can't find installed packages

 ## Contact

 If you run into problems when trying these code, contact Yue Liu at liu4194 at purdue dot edu.